jackbrand900/ccn-rl/README.md

 ## Hyperparameter Tuning

 We use Optuna for hyperparameter optimization.
-Each method and environment combination gets tuned separately:
+Most method and environment combinations are tuned separately; see Appendix D for the Seaquest exceptions.

 ```bash
 python scripts/tune_methods.py --env CartPole-v1 \